nikoheikkila/publicator/README.md

                                   specified in pyproject.toml)
   --any-branch / --no-any-branch  Allow publishing from any branch  [default:
                                   no-any-branch]
-  --clean / --no-clean            Ensure you're working with the latest
+  --clean / --no-clean            Ensure you are working with the latest
                                   changes  [default: clean]
   --tag / --no-tag                Create a new tag for Git  [default: tag] --publish / --no-publish        Publish the package to the registry